dough10/PolySonic/README.md

 - when changin configs content should refresh

+- upload / export config files

 in work:

+- when changing artist header and BG image should reset as soon as change happens

+- create a function to build a one time ping url from setting page post object for testing conectivity with the currently selected information

+- when changing or editing configs need a quick method to test the connection before changing the 'app' variables (maybe a notification dialog if the connection test fails)

 - add any text that isn't already included in the message.json file

-- figure out how to deal with creating a config for a server that can not currently be connected to (maybe just a "save anyway" dialog)
+- figure out how to deal with creating a config for a server that can not currently be connected to (maybe just a "error connecting save anyway" dialog)

-- when changing or editing configs need a quick method to test the connection before changing the 'app' variables (maybe a notification dialog if the connection test fails)

 - methods to create edit select and delete configs are needed for the "loging" dialog